How to insert a GIF into an email: A complete guide

 5. Focus attention on the CTA button

-While the above method works well, you can use GIFs in a few other ways to drive attention to the CTA, such as:
+While the above method works well, there are several other creative ways to use GIFs to draw attention to your CTA, including:

 6. Showcase new products

-The above email is a fantastic example of a brand introducing five different products through a single email.
-The GIF includes a slideshow of five images of each cup that the brand’s promoting.
-This helps the readers see all of them in a few seconds — without having to scroll.
-The changing imagery also keeps the readers hooked.
+The above email is a fantastic example of a brand introducing five different products in a single email.
+The GIF includes a slideshow of five images of each cup that the brand’s promoting, allowing readers to view all of them in just a few seconds — no scrolling needed.
+The changing imagery also keeps the readers engaged.

 7. Introduce a new feature

 The GIF in the above email aptly introduces Omnisend’s new content editor.
-Instead of using a set of screenshots, the GIF is more effective in showing the workings of this new feature.
-This gives the receivers a better look at it and enables them to understand it better.
+Rather than relying on a set of screenshots, the GIF more effectively showcases the workings of this new feature.
+This approach gives the receivers a better look at it for more in-depth understanding.

-Walls of text are no longer a viable option for email marketing, and GIFs are becoming more and more popular as brands begin to optimize their visual content.
-While there’s a variety of ways to include GIFs in your email campaigns, it’s important to keep them relevant.
+Walls of text are no longer the only option for email marketing, and GIFs are becoming increasingly popular as brands begin to optimize their visual content.
+While there are various ways to include GIFs in your email campaigns, it’s important to keep them relevant.

 Done correctly, GIFs can add a lively punch to your emails and grab your customers’ attention.
 These ideas will help you create more effective email campaigns and engage with readers through GIFs.